fbpx

 Top Safari Browser Compatibility Issues

-1.Changing Default Browser
+1. Changing Default Browser

 iOS 14 users would need entitlement access permission from the browser team through email to use different browsers having browsing as a primary use.
 Currently, the system only allows the latest versions of Google Chrome and Microsoft Edge to have the entitlement access permission for users.

 It has complicated the process to change the default browser which can be done through separate browsers’ settings.
 You may find different panels in each browser where you can set it as your default browser.
-However, it seems to have a bug because of which the default browser will be reset as Safari once the system has been restarted.
+However, it seems to have a bug because of which the default browser will be reset to Safari once the system has been restarted.
 In such a case, users again need to change the default browsers from Safari to the desired ones.

 This can cause some issues in SafariViewController during the execution of a website.
 For example, when you run a website on SafariViewController, such as clicking a link on Twitter that may have a Safari icon that may guide you to other browsers, such as Chrome or Firefox.

-Another example is the Facebook mobile browser; if the default mobile browser is Chrome, then the link accessed from Facebook Mobile Browser, which is supposed to open on Safari, will open on Chrome as it is the default browser.
+Another example is the Facebook mobile browser; if the default mobile browser is Chrome, then the link accessed from the Facebook Mobile Browser, which is supposed to open on Safari, will open on Chrome as it is the default browser.

-Apps that provide the option to choose the preferred browser should improve their function, otherwise, there will be no alternative promptly to access a link in the Safari browser.
+Apps that provide the option to choose the preferred browser should improve their function, otherwise, there will be no alternative to access a link in the Safari browser.
 Feedly is one of the examples of these types of applications.

 Safari does not have a custom protocol to open a URL, hence there is no way to force Safari to open a URL, which you can now do on some other browsers.
 You can force open an HTTPS URL on Google Chrome, Firefox, or Edge using URI schemes.